Geocode: Shortening grid-based codes by context

-So, this suggests that a "mixed code" can solve the problem, reducing the number of characters when a name can be used as "context" of the grid-based geocode.
+This suggests that a "mixed code" can solve the problem, reducing the number of characters when a name can be used as the "context" for the grid-based geocode.
 For example, in a book where the author says "all geocodes here are contextualized by the chapter's city".
-In the chapter about Paris, where all places have Geohash with prefix u09, it can be removed — for instance Geohash u09tut can be reduced to tut, or, by an explicit code for context "FR-Paris tut".
-It is only possible when the context resolution (e.g. translation from "FR-Paris" to the prefix u09) is well-known.
+In the chapter about Paris, where all places have a Geohash with prefix u09, that code can be removed —.
+For instance Geohash u09tut can be reduced to tut, or, by an explicit code for context "FR-Paris tut".
+This is only possible when the context resolution (e.g. translation from "FR-Paris" to the prefix u09) is well-known.

 In fact a methodology exists for hierarchical grid-based geocodes with non-variable size, where the code prefix describes a broader area, which can be associated with a name.
 So, it is possible to shorten by replacing the prefix to the associated context.
 The most usual context is an official name.
 Examples:

 The examples of the Mixed reference column are significantly easier than remembering DGG code column.
-The methods vary, for example OLC can be shortened by elimination of its first four digits and using Plus Codes naming conventions.
+The methods vary, for example OLC can be shortened by elimination of its first four digits and attaching a suitable sufficiently close locality.